SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop Scenes: Method

 \subsection{Capturing of Ground Truth Annotations}

-The process of capturing the ground truth annotations for a scene is illustrated in Figure \ref{capture_annotations}.
-At each view, the RGB and depth images of the tabletop scene will be captured (Figure \ref{capture_annotations}(a)).
-The built-in instance segmentation function in Isaac Sim Replicator Composer is employed to capture the instance segmentation mask of the entire scene from a viewpoint (Figure \ref{capture_annotations}(b)).
-Subsequently, each object’s visible mask is cropped from the instance segmentation mask of the scene.
-To obtain the amodal mask of each object on the simulated tabletop scene, we have developed the subsequent steps.
+The process of capturing the annotations for a scene is illustrated in Figure \ref{capture_annotations}.
+In each view, the RGB and depth images of the tabletop scene will be captured (Figure \ref{capture_annotations}(a)).
+The built-in segmentation function in Isaac Sim Replicator Composer is used to capture the scene's instance segmentation mask from a viewpoint (Figure \ref{capture_annotations}(b)).
+Subsequently, the visible mask of each object is cropped from the scene's segmentation mask.

-Initially, all objects' visibility is disabled.
-For each object $o$ within the scene, its visibility is enabled, and the instance segmentation function is utilized to capture its amodal mask (Figure \ref{capture_annotations}(c)).
-Following this, we compute the object's occlusion mask and occlusion rate, as presented in (Figure \ref{capture_annotations}(d)).
-The occlusion mask of an object $o$ can be acquired by subtracting its visible mask from its amodal mask:

-The occlusion rate of the object $o$ can be computed by dividing the number of pixels in the occlusion mask by the number of pixels in the amodal mask.
-If the occlusion rate of the object $o$ is equal to 1, it implies that object $o$ is completely obscured from the viewpoint, thus we do not save the object $o$’s annotation for this view.
-The visibility of object $o$ is then disabled to capture the masks of the next object.
-Following the preservation of all objects' masks, we use Algorithm \ref{alg:ooam} to generate the Occlusion Order Adjacency Matrix (OOAM) for this viewpoint (Figure \ref{capture_annotations}(e)).
-For a scene with $M$ objects, the OOAM contains $M \times M$ elements, where the element ($i$, $j$) is a binary value in the matrix which indicates whether object $i$ occludes object $j$.
-Given the OOAM, we can easily construct the Occlusion Order Directed Acyclic Graph (OODAG) to visualize the occlusion order in the viewpoint (Figure \ref{capture_annotations}(e)).
-We provide a detailed explanation of the OODAG in our supplementary materials.
+For object amodal mask generation, we have developed the following steps.
+Initially, all objects' visibility are disabled.
+For each object $o$ in the scene, its visibility is enabled and the instance segmentation function is utilized to capture its amodal mask and the amodal RGBA instance (Figure \ref{capture_annotations}(c)).
+We compute the object's occlusion mask and occlusion rate, as presented in (Figure \ref{capture_annotations}(d)).
+After capturing all object masks, we use Algorithm \ref{alg:ooam} to generate the Occlusion Order Adjacency Matrix (OOAM) for this viewpoint (Figure \ref{capture_annotations}(e)).
+For a scene with $M$ objects, the OOAM contains $M \times M$ elements, where the element ($i$, $j$) is a binary value in the matrix that indicates whether the object $i$ occludes the object $j$.
+Given the OOAM, we can easily construct the Occlusion Order Directed Graph (OODG) to visualize the occlusion order in the viewpoint (Figure \ref{capture_annotations}(e)).
+We provide a detailed explanation of the OODG in Section \ref{sec5} of our supplementary materials.
 After that, the visibility of all objects is enabled to prepare for the capturing of annotations from the next viewpoint of the scene.